 It’s time to bring back into popularity some of these old time remedies that work great, are very inexpensive, and have no nasty additives – wouldn’t you agree?

 *Important Note: Lugol’s or potassium Iodide liquid that you can order online or get at the healthfood store IS NOT THE SAME THING as SSKI.
+You must inquire at a compounding pharmacy or from a physician who can write prescriptions.

 Sarah, The Healthy Home Economist